-The interaction between TPVs and Arctic cyclones is now investigated by comparing the composite structures of the matched and unmatched cyclones (calculated as described in Sect.
+- The interaction between TPVs and Arctic cyclones is now investigated by comparing the composite structures of the matched and unmatched cyclones (calculated as described in Sect.
 2.2).
-The 200 most intense cyclones from the sets of matched and

-- 410 unmatched cyclones already defined were selected for compositing.
-The structural evolution of the matched and unmatched cyclones are shown in Figs. 8 and 9, respectively, at four times: two and one days prior to the time of maximum growth rate, maximum growth rate and maximum intensity.
-To aid the description of results in this section, the cyclone motion direction (indicated by the grey arrows in Figs. 8 and 9) is nominally considered eastwards.
+The 200 most intense cyclones from the sets of matched and unmatched cyclones already defined were selected for compositing.
+The structural evolution of the matched and unmatched cyclones are shown in Figs. 9 and 10, respectively, at four times: two and one days prior to the time of maximum growth rate, maximum growth rate and maximum intensity.
+The cyclone motion direction (indicated by the grey arrows in Figs. 9 and 10) - 430 is to the right in the composite plots (every cyclone case is rotated so that the orientation of motion vectors align).
+To simplify the discussion, the right side will be described as "east" in the composite structures.
 The left columns of each plot show the evolution in near surface fields (θ'{900} and MSLP).
-The anomaly field θ' (relative to the domain average), is plotted rather than - 415 the full θ field to allow for the seasonal temperature variation over the extended-summer season considered.
+The anomaly field θ' (relative to the domain average), is plotted rather than the full θ field to allow for the seasonal temperature variation over the extended-summer season considered.
 The evolution of the matched and unmatched composite cyclones are very similar in these fields.
-A warm sector develops on the southeast flank of the MSLP centre of the cyclone from a northeast-southwest temperature gradient two days prior to maximum growth rate.
+A warm sector develops on the southeast flank

+435 of the MSLP centre of the cyclone on a broad northeast-southwest temperature gradient two days prior to maximum growth rate.
 This reaches a peak θ' and closest proximity to the centre of the cyclone at the time of maximum growth rate.
 The cold sector gradually wraps around the cyclone centre to the northwest as the cyclone intensifies and the θ' at the centre of the cyclone cools between the times of maximum growth rate and maximum intensity.
 In both composites the minimum MSLP decreases to approximately 990 hPa as the cyclone evolves towards maximum ξ intensity.
-However, the low-level θ -wave and MSLP perturbation amplitude are slightly stronger in the unmatched cyclone composite.
+However, the low-level θ -wave and 440 MSLP perturbation amplitude are slightly stronger in the unmatched cyclone composite.